 - lime wedge

-- Preheat oven as per frozen salmon package directions (usually 400 degrees - 450 degrees F) and spray 9x13 baking sheet with non-stick cooking spray or line with parchment paper.
+- Oven: Preheat oven as per frozen salmon package directions (usually 400 degrees - 450 degrees F) and spray 9x13 baking sheet with non-stick cooking spray or line with parchment paper. *Do not thaw salmon

 - Divide soya sauce, ginger and sesame seeds between all 4 salmon fillets and bake as per directions on package (usually about 15 minutes)

-- Spread ¾ tbsp of sriracha mayonnaise on each bun
+- Spread ¾ tablespoon of sriracha mayonnaise on each bun

 - Remove skin and add cooked salmon fillet to one side of the bun, then top with ¼ cup coleslaw.

-- Serve with a wedge of lime, if desired (I like to squirt lime over the fillet)
+- Serve with a wedge of lime, if desired (I like to squirt a little lime juice over the fillet)